Hospital Emergency Codes:

 Code Orange

-"Code Orange" is a term used in hospitals to indicate a mass casualty incident or disaster that may overwhelm the hospital's resources and require additional assistance.
-A Code Orange may be initiated due to a variety of events, such as a natural disaster, a terrorist attack, or a major transportation accident.
+"Code Orange" is a term used in hospitals to indicate a mass casualty incident or disaster that overwhelm the hospital's resources and require additional assistance.
+A Code Orange is initiated due to a variety of events, such as a natural disaster, a terrorist attack, or a major transportation accident.

 What is a mass casualty?